Christmas Markets Beyond Vienna: Strasbourg, Tallinn, and Budapest with Kids

 The Kid-Specific Magic

 The Vorosmarty Square market features a free miniature railway that loops through the market - kids ride free.
-There is also a small ice rink at City Park near Heroes' Square (a 10-minute taxi from the markets).
+There's also a small ice rink at City Park near Heroes' Square (a 10-minute taxi from the markets).
 The standout kid attraction is the Szechenyi Thermal Bath family pool, which is open year-round and surreal in December - swimming outdoors in steaming hot water with snow falling around you.
 The kids will not stop talking about this for years.

 Santa visits Vorosmarty Square daily in mid-December.
 Hungarian folk music performances run throughout the day on the central stage.